-Details Activity 1 Activity 2 Activity 3 Type of activity (e.g. monitoring stretch assignment, networks) Dates of activity Other details (e.g. location, name of program, costs if applicable)
+Details 🖾 Activity 1 Activity 2 Activity 3 Type of activity (eg. mentoring, stretch assignment, networks) Dates of activity Other details (eg. location, name of program, costs if applicable)

-G: Preparation Checklist

-Tick the one that most applies to you Activity 1 Activity 2 Activity 3 I have never been a manager but am interested in exploring my potential for becoming a manager.
-I have scheduled time in my day for the development activity, including additional time for thinking immediately after the activity.
-I have rescheduled commitments so there are no demanding meetings or activities immediately before or straight after the activity.
+G: Preparation checklist ✓ Tick the one that most applies to you.
+Activity 1 Activity 2 Activity 3 I have scheduled time in my diary before the activity to read any pre-work and/or read something related to the subject matter.
+I have scheduled time in my diary for the development activity, including additional time for thinking immediately after the activity.
+I have re-scheduled commitments so there are no demanding meetings or activities immediately before or straight after the activity.
 I have put in place arrangements so that essential work can still be achieved despite my absence.
 I have negotiated contact protocols with my staff and colleagues while I am participating in the activity.
-I have scheduled a time to meet with any supervisor very shortly after the activity to discuss the experience and how I will use what I have learnt.
+I have scheduled a time to meet with my supervisor very shortly after the activity to discuss the experience and how I will use what I have learnt.
 I have scheduled a time with my peers and staff very shortly after the activity to discuss the experience and how I will use what I have learnt.
 I have scheduled a time to meet with my supervisor two or three months after completing the activity to discuss how I have used the knowledge, skills and behaviours developed through the activity.

-STEP 4: Undertake Development Activities
+STEP 4: Undertake development activities